Saskatchewan Roughriders: Western Interprovincial Football Union (1936–1958)

 In 1936, Regina joined the Winnipeg Blue Bombers and Calgary Bronks as the founding franchises of the Western Interprovincial Football Union, the highest level of Canadian football play in Western Canada.
 Also in 1936, the first permanent grandstand was built at Park Hughes and Park de Young.
 The Riders moved to the facility full-time that season.
 The stadium, renamed Taylor Field in 1946, was the Riders' home for over eight decades.
 The Roughriders became the first WIFU champions after they defeated the Blue Bombers and Bronks in the West Semi-Finals and West Finals respectively.
 However, due to a rules dispute with the Canadian Rugby Union over use of their five import players from the United States, Regina was barred from competing for the 24th Grey Cup.
 Winnipeg had won the Grey Cup championship one year earlier with seven imports and the move to prevent Regina from competing was seen as a reaction to the previous year's western win.
-While the Roughriders had planned on traveling east without the five ineligible players, the CRU remained steadfast in their decision to disallow the team from competition.
+While the Roughriders had planned on travelling east without the five ineligible players, the CRU remained steadfast in their decision to disallow the team from competition.

 The next decade in the WIFU was not as successful as the first as the team did not win another Western Final as the Regina Roughriders, nor ever finish in first place in that time span.
 After qualifying for the playoffs in three of their next five seasons, play from 1942 to 1944 was interrupted by World War II.
 While there was no regular season in 1945, the Roughriders did play the newly named Calgary Stampeders in the West Semi-Finals, but lost the series two games to none.

 With the folding of both clubs in Moose Jaw and Saskatoon, the Regina Roughriders became a provincially community-owned club (and has remained so since), and, consequently, changed their name to the Saskatchewan Roughriders in 1946.
 It is the first recorded instance of a major-league team in North America branding itself as a statewide or provincewide team.
 Prior to the 1948 season, the Roughriders were in need of new uniforms as their red and black ones had become old and worn out.
 While visiting a surplus store in Chicago, executive member Jack Fyfe found a set of green and white uniforms and purchased them for the Roughriders.
 Green and white have remained as the team's primary colours to this day (although the team has also worn silver and black as accent colours since then at times).
 The name change was made official on April 1, 1950.